Jodie Harrison Basketball League 4th-8th Grade Player Evaluations

 • 6 v 6 with 12 players per roster

-• Pass clock enforced for QB and no direct QB runs
+• Pass clock enforced for QB’s and QB runs are allowed.

 • all other rules covered in the rule book (link above)